When does my child receive dental screenings?

 Does my child have to receive a dental screening in school?

 No, your child does not have to receive a dental screening in school.
 By State mandate, all children must show evidence of receiving a dental exam (3) three times within their school career.
 Evidence of this exam may be received by having your child see his or her own dentist.
-The parent must then provide evidence of the exam by having the dentist fill out a Private Dentist Report or a form that will come home with your child at the beginning of the first, fourth, and seventh grade school year.
+The parent must then provide evidence of the exam by having the dentist fill out a Private Dentist Report or a form that will come home with your child at the beginning of the first, third and seventh grade school year.

 What if my child sees a dentist, but a form is not returned to the school?